Rain By D.I. Jolly (Part 3 of 3)

 Her face paled and she gasped.

-Jeff then frowned realising how much he’d been saying that and made a mental note to stop, while Justine calmed and sat down next to him.
+Jeff then frowned realising how much he’d been saying that and made a mental note to stop, while Justine calmed and sat down.

 “So… how, how did it go?”